Graduate and Professional School

 Once a graduate school has received your application materials, they may request a phone, virtual, or in-person interview.
 Here are some ways to prepare for your interview:

-• Research the graduate school - Learn about the specific program and be able to ask informed questions about the graduate school.
+• Refresh yourself about the program - Check your notes and program website to be able to ask informed questions during the interview.

 • Review your resume and personal statement - Consider experiences, research, and career goals that you would want to highlight in the interview.
-Many times, interviewers will ask questions about your past experiences as they relate to the graduate program and your career goals.
+Many times, interviewers will ask questions about your past experiences and how they relate to the graduate program and your career goals.

-• Seek knowledge about your field - Interviewers may ask questions about the given field to test your current knowledge of the subject matter.
-Speak to current professors about relevant resources and conduct personal research about matters pertaining to your area of interest.
+• Seek knowledge about your field - Interviewers may ask questions about the given field to test your current knowledge.
+Speak to current professors about relevant resources and conduct personal research pertaining to your academic area of interest.

 Weighing Offers